 - 1. Informing the municipalities and organizations of the availability of funds, application deadline.
-Letters and emails were sent out in December 2020. - The first public meeting was held on February 11, 2021.
-The hearing was advertised in the local newspaper and a blast emailed to a cross section of organizations, municipalities, state agencies, as well as advocacy organizations focused on fair housing, and language barriers. to inform them of the hearing. - 3.
+Letters and emails were sent out in August 2021 to request funds for a two year period. - 2.
+The first public meeting was held on October 19, 2022.
+The hearing was advertised in the local newspaper and a blast emailed to a cross section of organizations, municipalities, state agencies, as well as advocacy organizations focused on fair housing, and language barriers to inform them of the hearing. - 3.
 The Action Plan was disseminated by email to the participating jurisdictions as well as organizations that represent low- and moderate-income persons and those with limited English proficiency.
 The second public hearing announcement was included in this communication. - 4.
 The plan was available for public comment for 30 days and available on the county website. - 5.
-A second hearing will be held on April 1, 2021 and advertised with the availability of the Action Plan for display.
+A second hearing will be held on February 27, 2023 and advertised with the availability of the Action Plan for display.
 Notice will be disseminated through agencies that have contact with low- and moderate-income persons and those with limited English proficiency. - 6.
-Comments received (TBD) (insert comments received)
+Comments received were provided during the public hearing during which participants indicated [complete after 2nd public hearing]